MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Use existing libraries.
 Taipy is a pipeline library to manage ML pipelines.

 214) `from typing import TypeVar` can be used for static type checkers.
 If we have a generic function and it applies the same logic to the input irrespective of input's type, TypeVar can be used.
 TypeVar is more useful than Any.
+Generics are one way of Type hinting in Python.

 ```python